second-state/AI-as-a-Service/native_model_zoo/http_proxy/README.md

-# Face detection model wrapper
+# HTTP proxy for WebAssembly

 This application is designed to be used as a `command` from a WebAssembly function running inside the SSVM to perform native network operations.